theplatapi/ClimateStationVisualizer/README.md

     * [x] Reverse legend order
     * [x] Improve narrow screen culling rules.
     * [x] Add tutorial script to admin panel
+31. Experiment fixes
+    * [x] On End signal, have fps_logger output the windows performance time
+        * For 1st one we can correlate END in virtual camera with ms passed
+    * [ ] Design short tutorial.
+Should be 2 minutes max but will cut down on learner's effect
 31. Combine camera and gaze data
     * [x] Send timestamp to fps logger.
 Needed to "join" with camera data
     * [ ] Synchronize feeds